Share:

 What is Interdiction?

-Interdiction is the same as guardianship, and almost the same as continuing tutorship.
+Interdiction is similar to guardianship and continuing tutorship.
 It’s an order from the court that gives you, or someone else, the legal right to make decisions for your adult child or relative.

 Interdiction is only for people who do not have the mental capacity to care for themselves or make their own decisions.
 This is the last option to consider because it takes away a person’s legal rights to make decisions about their life.
 It is the most restrictive option.